v2arunv/bullish-checkout/README.md

 ## Postman Collection

 You can import `Bullish Assignment.postman_collection.json` into your local Postman to get a collection of requests that can be used to interact with the system

+## Areas for improvment

+1) When I started the xxxOperations where pretty lightweight and I liked how clear it was of additional logic, but as time went on, it's become a little too meaty.
+2) I have to rely on DirtyContext since the data needs to be reset and I need JPA/Hibernate to flush/reset everytime.
+If we're expanding this further, I think I need to break it down more to allow for fewer resets
+3) The tests are huge and yes, there are pieces that are duplicated, but as mentioned in the requirements as well, I wanted the tests to be self-descriptive without having to surf through a lot of files to understand what the request/response is
+4) I prefer Integration Tests over unit tests because it allows you to test the state of the entire application and provide the exact input a user of the service would provide and validate against the output they would receive.
+That being said, there is value in Unit Testing and if I had a little more time and room, I would've invested in that as well
+5) The entities are immutable outside its own class and only updated/constructed through builder patterns - but I wonder if there's a better way to keep the internal data/state abstracted hidden away.
+6) The DB setups for the integration tests are becoming cumbersome, but in order for the tests to be precise, I needed them to be deterministic and hence had to create a DB that represents a point-in-time.
+If the application gets bigger, it will become unwieldy as well.
+7) The Spring JPA/DDL Initialisation does a little too much magic for my taste, I'd prefer the good-old flyway scripts and will choose that should we need to productionise something